Don't Wake Me Up

 "It's only when you fall that you learn you can fly."
 The words echo, softer than before.
 I claw at the air, trying to grab something, anything, but there is nothing.
 I'm screaming, plummeting down and then I hit the bottom.

 My eyes open as I sit up, sucking in air.
 I feel so shaken up and I try to steady myself.
-I stand on weakened and quivering legs, turning to look out the window.
+I stand on shaky legs, turning to look out the window.
 The horizon is burning orange and the sky has turned varying shades of purple and blue.
 Dawn approaches, and I am reminded of what Aragorn said.
 We'll be leaving soon.

 I sigh, shaking off the dream.
 It was just a dream, and it doesn't mean anything.
 It doesn't matter.
 I repeat this to myself over and over again, trying to convince myself of that.
 How much can a dream like that really mean, anyways?